 When it comes to sending files through email, there are a variety of methods you can use.
 While some methods may be more efficient, some file types can create extra complexity, and care must be taken for them to be sent properly.

 One of the trickiest and most popular file types is .exe, which is executable and allows users to run programs or applications from their device’s operating system.
 However, not all email providers allow users to send .exe directly via an attachment or link without restrictions or modifications.
 Here is the info for how to run .exe.

 Thankfully, even if your preferred option isn’t available, there are still plenty of other ways to successfully share any necessary files with others through different online platforms.
 Let’s take a look at the 3 different ways one can safely send .exe files.

 1. Send in Gmail Using Google Drive

-The easiest way to send a .exe file in Gmail is through google drive.
+The easiest way to send a .exe file to Gmail is through Google Drive.
 Follow the steps.